268th Security Forces Squadron welcomes new Commander

 |0

-This work, 268th Security Forces Squadron welcomes new Commander [Image 13 of 13], by SMSgt Julie Avey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 268th Security Forces Squadron welcomes new Commander, by SMSgt Julie Avey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.